 KTM 450 EXC Motorbike in Mongolia

 Real dirt bike riders will already know that such a bike can readily meet the challenge.
-Its light weight, electronic and kick start capability, height and reliability, make it ideally suited to Mongolia's rough and remote location.
+It is light weight, with electronic start capability, the height and reliability make it ideally suited to Mongolia's rough and remote location.

-We have been running motorbike tours since 2005 and now have a total of 20 bikes including KTM 450 EXC bikes and Yamaha WR's.
-We gradually replace older bikes with newer models.
+"Motorcycle Mongolia" has been operating since 1998.
+We started with mountain biking tours and in 2005 we expanded to enduro off-road motorcycling tours in Mongolia.
 For the first few years we were using Yamaha WR250 motorbikes.
-They were great - but now we've gone one better.
-We use KTM 450 EXC off-road enduro bikes for our scheduled motorbike trips in Mongolia.
+They were great - but now we've gone one better and now we use top range premium KTM 450 EXC "SIX-DAYS" off-road enduro bikes for our scheduled motorbike trips in Mongolia.
 All our motorcycles are fully protected with the necessary frame guards, sump and engine guard, hand guards and radiator guards.